-Understanding and expressing the soul of an iconic 143 year old institution.
+Understanding and expressing the soul of an iconic 143-year-old institution.

 The Young Women’s Christian Association, the YWCA is an organisation founded on Christian values, which has grown into a global community of girls and women from every faith, culture and belief system, all working towards a common goal – positive change for girls and women.

-Established in New Zealand since 1878, the YWCA celebrates a long, rich history of challenging the gender status quo, but with this history comes the challenge of remaining relevant to today’s girls and women.
+Established in New Zealand in 1878, the YWCA celebrates a long, rich history of challenging the gender status quo, but with this history comes the challenge of remaining relevant to today’s girls and women.
 Concerned with underlying stereotypes, while working with an outdated, inconsistent brand identity, the YWCA Auckland tasked Spruik with the challenge of redefining their brand positioning and developing a new brand identity for implementation across the Auckland region.
-Despite its legacy every brand touchpoint was up for discussion from the name to the logo.
+Despite its legacy, every brand touchpoint was up for discussion from the name to the logo.

-Eventually it became clear that the YWCA name was still effective, still meant something and if strengthened, could still play a key role in growing the organisation.
+Eventually, it became clear that the YWCA name was still effective, still meant something and if strengthened, could still play a key role in growing the organisation.

-Through comprehensive research and extensive brand and culture workshops it became abundantly clear that the YWCA has grown, adapted and changed throughout its history, and will continue to do so into the future.
+Through comprehensive research and extensive brand and culture workshops, it became abundantly clear that the YWCA has grown, adapted and changed throughout its history, and will continue to do so into the future.
 This adaptability creates a diverse cross-section of audiences and stakeholders with whom they speak to.